dangtuanhuy/assembla-to-jira-migration/README.md

 An additional output file `data/jira/:space/jira-ticket-links.csv` is created which contains those embedded ticket links that could not be resolved.
 This is used in the following step.

+Note: it is not possible for the original reporter (creator) of the Assembla ticket to be able to create a new issue, this is only allowed for the admin user, e.g. `headers = JIRA_HEADERS`.

 ### Update ticket links

 In the ticket summary and description, ticket links `#123` need to be converted to the relevant Jira issue links `PRJ-456`, which can only be done AFTER all the tickets have been imported.